-3. Building a strong internal management team – An experienced management team can mean the difference between a successful and unsuccessful transaction.
+An experienced management team can mean the difference between a successful and unsuccessful transaction.
 With the right team in place, the likelihood of a smooth acquisition process and successful subsequent (post-acquisition) integration is much higher.
-You’ll need a management team that not only possesses industry knowledge and experience, but also has a proven ability in implementing robust financial controls, accounting policies, information technology systems and other operational processes that will need to be integrated after the acquisition.
+You will need a management team that not only possesses industry knowledge and experience, but also has a proven ability in implementing robust financial controls, accounting policies, information technology systems and other operational processes that will need to be integrated after the acquisition.

 Specifically, hiring an investment bank, especially when a company is looking to make its first acquisition, can be essential in completing some of the abovementioned tasks and in closing a successful transaction.
 An investment banker adds industry, financial, and merger and acquisition expertise that often complements a company’s current management team skills and expertise.
 You can look to your investment banker to assist you with:

-1. Confirming you company’s overall merger and acquisition strategy, and identifying acquisition candidates beyond the company’s current targets.
+1. Confirming your company’s overall merger and acquisition strategy, and identifying acquisition candidates beyond the company’s current targets.

 2. Initiating contact with potential acquisition targets (and keeping the company anonymous until the appropriate time).

 3. Participating in meetings and discussions with potential targets.

 4. Analyzing historical and projected financial data, as well as industry metrics to assist in the creation of a possible offer.